 This post may contain affiliate links.
 See our disclosure policy.

-This snickerdoodle recipe transforms a classic sugar cookie into a tasty Fall treat.
-Snickerdoodles are a classic cookie that’s known for its cinnamon and sugar coating.
+These cinnamon sugar cookies recipe transforms a classic sugar cookie into a tasty fall treat.
+Cinnamon sugar cookies are a classic cookie that’s known for its cinnamon and sugar coating.

-There is something wonderful about homemade cookies, especially Snickerdoodles.
-Snickerdoodles are rich, soft sugar cookies rolled in cinnamon sugar.
-To me, the best Snickerdoodle has crunchy golden edges with an ultra soft and chewy center.
-What more could you ask for?
-The main difference between a traditional sugar cookie and the snickerdoodle is the inclusion of cream of tarter in the latter recipe, and the signature cinnamon-sugar topping.
+There is something wonderful about homemade cookies, especially cinnamon sugar cookies.
+Cinnamon sugar cookies are rich, soft sugar cookies rolled in cinnamon sugar.
+To me, the best cinnamon sugar cookie has crunchy golden edges with an ultra-soft and chewy center.
+The main difference between a traditional sugar cookie and a snickerdoodle is the inclusion of cream of tarter in the latter recipe and the signature cinnamon-sugar topping.

 - Butter – The foundation of any good recipe.
 Some cookie recipes use shortening, but I just love the flavor of butter.

-- Flour – White All-Purpose Flour creates the soft texture of the Snickerdoodles.
+- Flour – White all-purpose flour creates the soft texture of the cinnamon sugar cookies.

-- Salt – Salt perfectly balances out the sweetness of your Snickerdoodles.
+- Salt – Salt perfectly balances out the sweetness of your cinnamon sugar cookies.